History of the University of Santo Tomas: TomasinoWeb 7-Eleven incident

 In February 2024, the OSA ordered student organization TomasinoWeb to take down a photo it published of College of Information and Computing Sciences (CISC) students entering a 7-Eleven convenience store.
 The takedown was issued due to allegations from the university that the photo became a "source of public ridicule towards CISC students" due to the similarity of the CISC uniform with 7-Eleven's employee uniforms.
 The organization was also threatened with non-accreditation over the photo.
 Following the incident, TomasinoWeb's organization adviser resigned in response to the censorship of the photo.

 Several organizations within and outside UST have called out the takedown as an "attack on press freedom", while hundreds of UST alumni have also started a petition in solidarity with TomasinoWeb, urging the university to end their "repressive, arbitrary, and outdated policies".
 The Office of Public Affairs has since stated that it is undertaking "collaborative efforts" to resolve the matter.
 In February, The Flame published an editorial on the incident sarcastically thanking the OSA for causing bad press for the university as a result of mishandling the TomasinoWeb incident.
 TomasinoWeb eventually resumed operations on March 8, 2024 following the appointment of an interim adviser.
 On March 14, 2024, the OSA issued a statement announcing that a technical working group will hold a dialogue with representatives of "recognized student organizations" and assess student-related policies and guidelines.

 In March 2024, Kabataan representative Raoul Manuel filed House Resolution No. 1633 urging the House of Representatives to investigate alleged censorship and threats by the OSA against TomasinoWeb and other perceived "democratic rights violations" within the University.
 The resolution seeks to address these issues and advocate for improved policies that support academic and campus press freedom for students.
 On March 13, 2024, the resolution was referred to the Philippine House Committee on Rules, with a hearing yet to be scheduled.

+LGBT student groups

+In the 1960s, the first LGBT organization, Tigresa Royal, was established but was never recognized by the university.
+In 2013, HUE, a new LGBT organization was established.
+Like Tigresa Royal, the university also denied HUE's recognition as a university organization.
+In 2015, the university ordered numerous organizations to take down all rainbow-themed profile pics of its members in social media after the legalization of same-sex marriage in the United States.
+The order was defied by numerous students of the university, marking the beginning of the UST Rainbow Protest.
+In July 2016, various student organizations supported the filing of the SOGIE Equality Bill.
+In March 2018, during the passage of the bill, numerous UST student organizations, including UST Hiraya, a feminist organization, backed the bill's passage.